RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <video controls="controls" muted="muted" src="/assets/blog/prelude/interop.mp4" playsinline="" />

-Of course, this modification could be done programatically by a script or an alternate UI, rather than a person manually using a generic tool.
+Of course, this modification could be done programmatically by a script or an alternate UI, rather than a person manually using a generic tool.
 By putting UI state in the database, we've effectively created a data-centric scripting API for interacting with the application.

 We've also explored this idea for integrating with external services.
 We've built features for playing music on Spotify; normally this would involve the application making imperative calls to the Spotify API.
-However, these imperative calls are tricky: for example, they implicitly depend on the order in which things happen, and that order is poorly defined in an asychronous environment.
+However, these imperative calls are tricky: for example, they implicitly depend on the order in which things happen, and that order is poorly defined in an asynchronous environment.
 Instead we've tried to model this as a problem of shared state: both our application and Spotify are reading/writing from the same SQLite database.
-When the user performs an action, we write that action to the database as an event, which is then synced by a background daeomon using the imperative Spotify APIs.
+When the user performs an action, we write that action to the database as an event, which is then synced by a background daemon using the imperative Spotify APIs.
 Conversely, when something happens in Spotify, we write an event to our local database, and the app updates reactively as it would with an app-created write.
 We discuss this unconventional approach to interoperability [below](#data-based-interoperability-offers-advantages-over-action-based-apis).